 Bainbridge Under 40 honors and celebrates emerging professionals in Bainbridge and Decatur County.
 Ideal candidates are successful in their professions and passionate about community.
 Bainbridge Under 40 celebrates young professionals who have distinguished themselves in their respective industries and who, through their stewardship, are helping create a stronger, healthier community and region.

-Candidates must be under the age of 40 at the time of the award ceremony (January 21, 2021).
-Nominate a candidate now.
+Candidates must be under the age of 40 at the time of the award ceremony (February 2, 2021).

 The Chamber encourages the community to nominate individuals they feel meet the requirements of the Young Professional of the Year.
 Nominations must be received by 11:59 p.m. on Friday, November 6th, 2020.
 To nominate a professional, click here.